Combining Research with Health and Wellness

 The Human Performance Clinical Research Laboratory is a biomedical and behavioral research center housed in the Department of Health and Exercise Science.
 Our mission is to provide a home for interdisciplinary research, training, and outreach efforts that address the etiology, prevention, intervention, and treatment of major aging-related diseases.
-Learn more about our research facility from Department Head Barry Braun.
+Learn more about our research facility in this YouTube video featuring Department Head, Barry Braun.

 International Symposium on Gait and Balance in Multiple Sclerosis

 Do Research and Get Your Degree

 Our research program is closely connected with the Department of Health and Exercise Science.
 Students in HES programs are an integral component of our research program at the HPCRL.
 Learn more about the programs.